Symphony No. 3 (Beethoven): Development

 The development section (m.
 154), (Note: Measure numbers in this article follow the traditional system, in which the measures of first endings are not counted.) like the rest of the movement, is characterized by harmonic and rhythmic tension from dissonant chords and long passages of syncopated rhythm.

-The first section of the development is based around various thematic explorations and counterpoint, including a new scalar figure in bars 165-173 and a fugato derived from the main theme of the second group (mm.
-236-246).
+The first section of the development is based around various thematic explorations and counterpoint, including a new scalar figure in bars 165 to 173 and a fugato derived from the main theme of the second group (mm.
+236 to 246).
 The music eventually breaks into a 32-bar passage (mm.
-248–279) of sforzando chords including both 2-beat and 3-beat downward patterns, culminating in crashing dissonant forte chords (mm.
-276–279).
+248 to 279) of sforzando chords including both 2-beat and 3-beat downward patterns, culminating in crashing dissonant forte chords (mm.
+276 to 279).
 Commenters have stated that this "outburst of rage ... forms the kernel of the whole movement", and Beethoven reportedly got out in his beat when conducting the orchestra in Christmas 1804, forcing the confused players to stop and go back.